PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 pain.
 I have looked briefly on it, and seems that they manage list of dependencies they support.
 It is honorable effort, but the community feeding and maintaing Nixpkgs compared to the mason's community is much larger.
-This is why think Nix will give you more freedom in declaration and configuration of your reusable development environment.
+This is why I think Nix will give you more freedom in declaration and configuration of your reusable development environment.

 In this chapter we will add two dependencies to demonstrate a mysterious bug I